richard-magill/MexiVeggie-JS/README.md

 4. Menu page shows the menu items in a table format, using GET in the Heroku API.
 Note that no token is required in the GET, as it should be publically accessible and doesn't modify the collection.

-5. the backend is a Heroku app provide by DU,  rmagill and ICT4510@pp will get you logged in on admin page (not a secret)
+5. the backend is a Heroku app provide by DU, so to login you need you own API or a mock